MRAAGH/AAGRINDER/README.md

 There is an inventory and crafting, but you can't move properly.

-The server randomly crashes at times and when it does, the world is lost since you can't save it yet.
+The server randomly crashes at times.
+And when it does, the world is lost (since you can't save it yet).